Fine compactified moduli of enriched structures on stable curves: Enriched structures over separably closed fields

 \section{Enriched structures over separably closed fields}

-Maino defined enriched structures on curves over fields in a way which looks rather different from what we write.
+Main\`o defined enriched structures on curves over fields in a way which looks rather different from what we write.
 We will show that our definition is in fact equivalent in this case.
-We begin by recalling her definition, which we call a \emph{Maino-enriched} structure to distinguish the terminology from what we use. \begin{definition} Let $k$ be a separably closed field, and $C/k$ be a curve.
-Write $C_1, \cdots, C_r$ for the irreducible components of $C$.
-For $1 \le i \le r$ write $C_i^c$ for the union of the $C_j:j \neq i$.
-A \emph{Maino-enriched structure} on ${C}$ is an $r$-tuple $\cl{F}_1, \cdots, \cl{F}_r$ of line bundles on $C$ such that
+We begin by recalling her definition, which we call a \emph{Main\`o-enriched} structure to distinguish the terminology from what we use. \begin{definition} Let $k$ be a separably closed field, and $C/k$ be a curve.
+Write $\Gamma$ for the graph of $C/k$.
+For $v$ a vertex of $\Gamma$, write $C_v^c$ for the union of the irreducible components of $C$ corresponding to the other vertices.
+A \emph{Main\`o-enriched structure} on ${C}$ is an collection $(\cl{F}_v)_{v \in \on{vert}(\Gamma)}$ of line bundles on $C$ such that

-and for every $1 \le i\le r$, we have
+and for every $v \in \on{vert}(\Gamma)$, we have

 and

 \end{definition} Note that the symbol $\cong$ means `is isomorphic to' --- we do not specify the isomorphisms.

 Before showing equivalence to our rather more involved definition, we give a slightly modified (but equivalent) version of the above definition, since it will make the comparison rather more direct: \begin{definition} Let $k$ be a separably closed field, and $C/k$ be a curve.
 Write $\Gamma$ for the graph of $C/k$.
 An \emph{M-enriched structure} on $C/k$ consists of, for each relative component $(v,G)$ of $\Gamma$ a line bundle $\cl{F}_G$ on $C$ such that